kr0st/postgremql4/readme.txt

 http://www.microsoft.com/en-us/download/details.aspx?id=5555
 Scroll down to Version History and download the latest binary release using the link provided there.

+For v1.0.0.1:

 Extract release archive directly into MT4 client directory, you will need administrator permissions and you will be asked if you would like to merge folders, answer “yes”.

+For v1.1.0.0:

+Folder structure has changed significantly with build 600 and now the archive contains 2 folders, each should be copied on top of the existing folder.

+Content of the folder called "to mt4 install folder" should be copied directly into MT4 install dir.

+Content of "to appdata roaming" should be copied to a special temp folder deep inside the Windows user home directory.
+This is the directory MT4 now uses for storing all user files including EAs.
+Here is example of the location of this folder on my PC:
+"C:\Users\kr0st\AppData\Roaming\MetaQuotes\Terminal\172BCC25D314F0E906794B8ECF7BFC66".

+As with the previous version just overwrite the existing folder with the one from the archive, this way you will merge old content of your MQL4 folder with postgremql4 library.

 Example Expert Advisor